Gerhard Richter | Auction Market Personal Report

-Gerhard Richter’s price index raised up quickly between 2010 and 2016.
+Gerhard Richter’s price index raised up quickly between 2010 and 2015.
 Since 2012, Gerhard Richter broke his record 3 times within 4 years.
-In 2016, his price index has reached peak, and then slightly decreased.
-In 2020 (until September 2nd), Richter became the Top12 artist in global wide with over 38 million dollar turnover.
+After reached top in the first half of 2015 and has maintained at a high position for several years.
+Then his price index slightly decreased at 2018.
+In 2020 (until October 8th), Richter became the Top8 artist in global wide with over 67 million dollar turnover.
 His price index stayed steady while fluctuating.

 2.Most of high priced works were created in 80s and 90s

 Right：Proportion of works sold over 10 million dollar

 From the total turnover proportion, works created between 1980 and 1990 by Gerhard Richter, were the most popular on market.
 Most works sold over 10 million dollar were made in 80s and 90s, then 60s and 70s.
 In the 80s, his abstract paintings and photographs had great achievements that let him gained an international reputation.
 In the 90s, Gerhard Richter went a further step to develop his works with better skill and creativity.